A novel search for high-frequency gravitational waves with low-mass axion haloscopes: Gravitational Wave Sources in the Ultra-High Frequency Band

-Both the GW signal from inspiraling PBHs (sufficiently far from the merger) as well as the signal from axion superradiance are expected to be approximately monochromatic and highly coherent.
-For merging PBHs, this approximation breaks down close to the merger and we expect a `chirp-like' signal with rapidly increasing frequency and amplitude.
-Due to the mild $Q^{1/4}$ scaling of the flux sensitivity, in this case (and similarly for hyperpolic PBH encounters), it seems more promising to look for this short GW bursts which come with an increased amplitude, at the cost of a significantly reduced coherence length due to an ${\cal O}(1)$ variation in the frequency per cycle just before the merger.
-(Note that such high-frequency GW bursts can also be constrained by the non-observation of corresponding GW memory signals in ground-based interferometers~\cite{McNeill:2017uvq} (see also~\cite{Lasky:2021naa}).)
-This illustrates that different search strategies will need to be implemented to optimally search for different possible GW sources.
+These examples illustrate that different search strategies will need to be implemented to optimally search for different possible GW sources.
 Generally, however, the GW signal is expected to be less coherent than axion dark-matter, and so in general strategies searching for broader signals in the frequency domain will need to be devised.
 (In this sense there are strong similarities with the search for relativistic axions, for further discussion see Ref.~\cite{Dror:2021nyr}.)